rednafi/q/instructions.md

 * testing

   * go test ./...
-  * providers and plugin tests inject HTTPClient dependencies instead of patching global state
+* providers and plugin tests inject HTTPClient dependencies, instead of patching global state
   * use os/exec to simulate CLI behavior in test scripts
   * aim for full coverage of all commands and plugin integrations